VANatHeritage/VA_NH_docs/intro_git.md

 cd VA_NH_docs
 ```

-Git bash will now indicate that you are in a git repository, since it will show the current branch you are using (by default in a new repostory, this is called `master`) in parentheses in blue lettering.
+Git bash will now indicate that you are in a git repository, since it will show the current branch you are using (by default in a new repository, this is called `master`) in parentheses in blue lettering.

 You can now add folders/files to this repository.
 For example, this document `intro_git.md`  and associated images are added to the folder.
 It's also a  good idea to always create a file called `README.md` file directly in a repository folder, which will automatically display on the main repository page on GitHub.